 Clean, safe drinking water is fundamental to all of us.
 The water we drink in Dutchess County comes from many different sources including public water supplies and private wells.
-This webpage is designed to help you, the consumer, understand more about the water you and your family use.
+This webpage is designed to help you to learn more about the water you and your family use.

-The following information provides you information about who monitors specific water supplies and where you can get additional data and research to be an informed water consumer.
+The following provides information about who monitors specific water supplies and where you can learn more.

-Our staff works closely with public water supply owners and operators to assure compliance with NYS Part 5 rules and regulations that apply to PWS.
+Our staff works closely with public water owners and operators to assure compliance with NYS Part 5 rules and regulations that apply to PWS.
 Some PWS require the oversight of the supply by a Certified Water Operator.
-All Certified Water Operators are approved by the NYSDOH and must meet specific qualifications for the size and complexities of the PWS they will be certified to operate.
+All Certified Water Operators are approved by the NYSDOH and must meet specific qualifications for the size and complexities of the PWS they operate.

-To view a map of the Distribution of Public Water Supplies, click on the following link:
+View a map of the Distribution of Public Water Systems.

 If the violation is of less immediate concern, a water supplier must inform customers about the violations either within 30 days or in its next water bill, in its Annual Water Quality Report or by mail within a year.
 Violations are also posted online in the EPA’s Safe Drinking Water Information System (SDWIS).
-For a list of Dutchess County Water Systems click HERE, or to search SDWIS by water system name click HERE.
+View a list of Dutchess County Water Systems, or to search SDWIS Water Systems by name.

 Monitoring Methyl Tertiary Butyl Ether (MTBE) levels in County public water supplies over the past decade